 To be eligible to play, individuals must have a disability that affects both the arms and the legs.
 They must also be physically capable of propelling a manual wheelchair with their arms.
 Athletes with neurological disabilities must have at least three limbs with limited functions; athletes with non-neurological disabilities must have limited function in all four limbs.
 The majority of wheelchair rugby players have spinal cord injuries that have resulted in full or partial paralysis of the legs and partial paralysis of the arms.
 Other disability groups who are represented include polio, cerebral palsy, some forms of muscular dystrophy, dysmelia, amputations, and other neurological conditions such as Guillain-Barré Syndrome.
 Men and women are classified equally and compete on the same teams; there are no separate men’s and women’s competitions.
 However, teams are allowed an additional 0.5 points for each woman who is playing in the line-up on the court.

-Wheelchair rugby Duncan Campbell, founder of wheelchair rugby was invented in 1976 in Winnipeg, Canada, by a group of quadriplegic athletes who were looking for an alternative to wheelchair basketball.
+Wheelchair rugby was invented in 1976 in Winnipeg, Canada, by a group of quadriplegic athletes who were looking for an alternative to wheelchair basketball.
 They wanted a sport that would allow players with reduced arm and hand function to participate equally.
 The sport they created, originally called murderball, is now known as wheelchair rugby.
-One of the founders, Duncan Campbell, still plays in BC, and has been on numerous organizing committees ranging from local to International level events.
-He is currently the National Director for the Bridging the Gap Program, and Wheelchair Rugby Development in Canada with CWSA.
+One of the founders, Duncan Campbell, still plays in BC and has been on numerous organizing committees ranging from local to international level events.
+He is currently the Director of National Development at Wheelchair Rugby Canada.